-We have classified our investment securities as marketable securities held to maturity and available for sale.
+We have classified our investment securities as marketable securities held to maturity and auction market preferred stock (AMPS).
 The FASB defines fair value as the price that would be received from selling an asset or paid to transfer a liability in an orderly transaction between market participants.
 As such, fair value is a market-based measurement that should be determined based on assumptions that market participants would use in pricing an asset or liability.
 As a basis for considering such assumptions, the FASB has established three levels of inputs that may be used to measure fair value: